 The Importance of Knowing Your Learning Style

-There are several types of learning styles known to mankind.
+There are several types of learning styles, which exist as part of the VARK model.
 To give an idea of how visual learning stacks up against other learning styles, here’s a brief mention of some of the different types of learning styles we have.

 The four most popular types of learning styles are:

-- Aural or auditory learning style (learning by listening to information presented).
+- Aural or auditory learning style (learning by listening to information spoken or presented)

-- Verbal or linguistic learning style (learning that involves speech and writing).
+- Read/Write learning style (learning that involves reading and writing texts)

-- Tactile learning style (learning by touching and doing)
+- Tactile/Kinesthetic learning style (learning by touching and doing)

-But for the purposes of this article, we will be focusing on using visual learning to boost your career or business.
+For the purposes of this article, we will be focusing on using visual learning.

 When it comes to boosting your career, business (or education), a visual learner is one who would most definitely choose shapes, images, symbols, or reading over auditory messages.

-I’m talking about preferring to read an actual map when navigating to a new place over listening to verbal directions.
-I’m talking about discovering that you actually have trouble remembering what your manager said at the meeting because there were no graphs or illustrations to support the points raised.
+This may mean you prefer to read an actual map when navigating to a new place over listening to verbal directions.
+It may also mean that you have trouble remembering what your manager said at the meeting because there were no graphs or illustrations to support the points raised.

 Most people who struggle with learning probably aren’t leveraging their best learning styles.
 The earlier you identify how your learning style can boost your success, the less struggle you will encounter with processing new information throughout your career.

-However, visual learning in particular CAN 10x your career or business whether it is your preferred learning style or not.
-And here’s why:
+However, visual learning in particular can really boost your career or business whether it is your preferred learning style or not, and here’s why:

-While some lessons can be performed orally, several concepts can only make sense if you have an image with an explanation of sequences (i.e learning about the human DNA).
+While some lessons can be performed orally, several concepts can only make sense if you have an image with an explanation of sequences (i.e. learning about human DNA).